Pandemic influencing an uptick in deaths for Alzheimer’s and dementia patients

 “I was very sad because here I was thinking, ah, she’s in the late stages, it’s not gonna affect her.
 She’s isolated, you know in her mind, and I was totally wrong.
 Totally wrong,” she said.

-According to the Alzheimer’s Association, the number of dementia deaths in 2020 through November was 16-percent higher than expected.
+According to the Alzheimer’s Association, the number of dementia deaths in 2020 through November was 16% higher than expected.

 Advocates are encouraging people with loved ones battling the disease to keep up interaction safely.